Wondering what a Franchise Dispute Resolution is all about? Wait, first understand the meaning of a Franchise Dispute.

 Early dispute resolution input is serious.
-We advise on matters such as dissolution, managing franchisee performance issues, injunctive relief to prevent competition with the network.
+We advise on matters such as dissolution, managing franchisee performance issues, and injunctive relief to prevent competition with the network.
 This also includes the strategies to avoid escalation of network-wide franchisee unrest.

 We regularly advise clients on franchise disputes in India.
-We have significant experience of franchisee class actions and have successfully represented groups to re-negotiate their franchise agreements, obtain damage relief, free themselves from contractual restrictions or buy out the business from the franchise.
+We have significant experience with franchisee class actions and have successfully represented groups to re-negotiate their franchise agreements, obtain damage relief, free themselves from contractual restrictions or buy out the business from the franchise.

-The last method of dispute resolution is going to court.
-In some cases, this may be the only way to find a solution although it is the most costly and the process can take years.
+The last method of dispute resolution is going to the court of law.
+In some cases, this may be the only way to find a solution although it is the costliest and the process can take years.

 This method is what both franchisees and franchisors should look at as a method of last resort.
 Call us today and get your problems out of the way.